GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

    call the GMT module you wish to use via GMT_Read_VirtualFile_, which returns a data structure of requested type.

 #.
+Close the virtual files you have been using.

+#.
 We terminate the GMT session by calling GMT_Destroy_Session_.

 Example code